GeoDI-Lab/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-The Geospatial Data Intelligence (GeoDI) Lab （geodi.umn.edu） is a research group at the University of Minnesota, Twin Cities.
+The Geospatial Data Intelligence (GeoDI) Lab is a research group at the University of Minnesota, Twin Cities.
 We aim to generate both theoretical and actionable insights from spatiotemporal information by exploring the frontiers that bridge:
 * Geospatial analytics
 * Artificial intelligence